-Love this advice…If your shadow is shorter than you are, you should seek the shade.
+Love this safe in the sun advice…If your shadow is shorter than you are, you should seek the shade.

 Do you annually check your skin?
 Wear your sunscreen faithfully?
 Do you go and see your doctor for regular check ups?